moovit-gmbh/helmut4/README.md

 - Save Project not possible with Premiere Version 15.2 if project has been opend via Helmut4.
 Please skip this version and use latest 15.4.
 - Possible conflict to install Media Encoder extension (de.moovit.AME_WS) properly on MacOS with Helmut4 client versions >4.2.0.18 -> As a workaround the Media Encoder extension can be installed manually using Upier (or ExManCmd).
 Corresponding extension can be requested from the Helmut Support Team.
 - Wildcard Condition + Match Multiple Patterns Condition: False matching behavior for negated conditions (e.g. CONTAINS_NOT) in combination with multiple patterns to match against
+- Not using any metadata while creating a project may cause a corrupted document in the database (mongoDB).
+As a consequence it is not possible to open that kind of project

 ### Non-supported Adobe Versions
 development